rsvinicius/tic-tac-toe/readme.md

 ## Live Demo

-A live demo of the project is available at: [Library App Demo](https://rsvinicius.github.io/tic-tac-toe)
+A live demo of the project is available at: [Tic Tac Toe App Demo](https://rsvinicius.github.io/tic-tac-toe)

 ## Features